Event Format & Rules

 Boulders will be split into one of five difficulty grades and each assigned a unique identifier, which will be displayed on a tag at the start of the boulder, example below for the third Orange boulder, O3:

-Tag Colour Approximate Grade Point Allocation
+Tag Colour Approximate Grade Base Point Allocation

 Green VB-V0 1000